-Oh man, does my yard look rough.
+Oh man, does my yard look rough – time for Houston February garden care (applies to all of Zone 9)!
 I want to get out there and start hacking.
-If you’re like me you’ve got to restrain yourself.
+If you are like me you have to restrain yourself.
 Step away from the hedge trimmers and pruning shears…but soon.

-According to the Farmer’s Almanac, our last spring frost date is February 27, 2018.
-However, I plugged a few other Houston area zip codes into the calculator and places further south, like Sugar Land, say their last frost date is February 6th.
-It’s a 50% probability so I would still wait to do heavy pruning until at least Valentine’s Day, February 14th – the traditional day to prune back your roses.
+Check out the Farmer’s Almanac, our last spring frost date.
+Plug in a few other Houston area zip codes just to check because they tend to vary by up to two weeks.
+A good rule of thumb is to wait to do heavy pruning until at least Valentine’s Day, February 14th – the traditional day to prune back your roses.
 If for some reason we get a late freeze freshly pruned plants will be the most vulnerable and likely to die.

 But, good news, there is plenty to do before you start pruning!